 After the falling edge of /CS, the bus master can issue a READ op-code.
 Following this instruction is a twobyte address value.
-The upper 3-bits of the address are ignored.
-In total, the 13-bits specify the address of the first byte of the read operation.
-After the op-code and address are complete, the SI line is ignored.
+The upper 5-bits of the address are don't care.
+In total, the 11-bits specify the address of the first byte of the read operation.
+After the opcode and address are complete, the SI line is ignored.
 The bus master issues 8 clocks, with one bit read out for each.
 Addresses are incremented internally as long as the bus master continues to issue clocks.
-If the last address of 1FFFh is reached, the counter will roll over to 0000h.
+If the last address of 7FFh is reached, the counter will roll over to 0000h.
 Data is read MSB first.
 The rising edge of /CS terminates a READ op-code operation.
 The bus configuration for read and write operations is shown below.